pescap/EasyHPC/README.md

 If you follow the guidelines, you will grasp the main concepts to run HPC experiments, especially for Deep Learning (DL) purposes.

-EasyHPC intended to boost the learning process by providing condensend information that encompasses the knowledge of several months.
+EasyHPC intended to boost the learning process by providing condensed information that encompasses the knowledge of several months.
 It comes with self-explanatory materials and generic commands.

 EasyHPC includes: